 Price discrimination is a pricing strategy that charges customers varying prices for goods or services based on certain criteria or what the seller believes the customer will agree to pay.

-The point of doing so is so a seller can capture the consumer surplus.
-Their goal with price discrimination is to generate the most revenue possible for the product or service they are offering.
-It is most valuable for the seller to utilize price discrimination when there is a profit to be earned by when markets are separated.
+The point of doing so is that a seller can capture the consumer surplus.
+The goal of price discrimination is to generate the most revenue possible for the product or service they are offering.

-When sellers go about price discrimination, they look at the type of market their product or service is in.
-For instance, if it's within an elastic market the price can change the demand of the product.
-But, if it's within an inelastic market, the demand won't change when the price changes.
+When sellers go about price discrimination, they look at the type of market their product or service is in - that is, whether it is an elastic or an inelastic market.
+In an elastic market, the price can change the demand for the product.
+But, in an inelastic market, the demand won't change when the price changes.

 For those who are visual learners, let's break it down.

-If the marginal cost (MC) of a product or service is consistent across all market, whether or not it's divided, it will equal the average total cost (ATC).
-Maximum profit occurs at the price and output where MC is equal to marginal revenue (MR).
+If the marginal cost (MC) of a product or service is consistent across all markets, whether or not it's divided, it will equal the average total cost (ATC).
+Maximum profit occurs at the price and output, where MC equals marginal revenue (MR).